 - Dallas, TX — Utilities in Dallas are 4% above the national average, with the average energy running about $174.84 per month.
 Housing prices in Dallas are about 5% above the national average, with an average median home price of $364,003.
 The median rent in Dallas is $1,140 per month.

 - Irving, TX — The median home price in Irving is $360,997 and the median rent is $1,131 a month.
-Grocery costs in Irving are 5% above the national average.
+Grocery costs in Irving are 5% below the national average.
 Expect to pay $3.16 for a loaf of bread and $1.84 for a gallon of milk.

 - Plano, TX — The median home price in the city of Plano is $419,176 and the median rent is $1,313.
 Compared to the national average, these numbers account for a 21% higher housing cost.
 While grocery costs are on par with the national average, transportation is 4% higher in Irving.